aws-samples/pinpoint-shift-management-2-way-sms/README.md

 Note that the solution can be used for shift management but with small changes it can also communicate available appointments to customers / patients.

 The solution uses Amazon Pinpoint two way SMS, Amazon DynamoDB, AWS Lambda, Amazon Simple Notification Service and Amazon Connect (optional).
-The next section dives deeper into the architecture diagram and logic flow.
+The following sections dive deeper into the architecture diagram and business logic flow.

  ![architecture-diagram](assets/architecture-diagram.PNG)